 Joe Francisco, project management and business development lead with Fenagh Engineering & Testing, likes to be in control.
-“We like to control what happens on our projects and be as hands on as possible," he explained.
-So when a long-standing client asked the firm to oversee vibration monitoring on the construction of the new City Center in Dedham, MA, he knew two things: one, that they’d do it themselves vs. subcontracting it out; and two, that he’d want to use Inzwa’s Veva III and Cloud platform to do it.
+“We like to control what happens on our projects and be as hands-on as possible," he explained.
+So when a long-standing client asked the firm to oversee vibration monitoring on the construction of the new City Center in Dedham, MA, he knew two things: one, that they’d do it themselves vs. subcontracting it out; and two, that he’d want to use Inzwa’s Veva III vibration monitors and Cloud platform to do it.

 Other vibration monitoring projects that were subcontracted out posed other challenges.
 In addition to not giving him full visibility and control of the monitoring and reporting, “It was a struggle at times to get more than the basic, rudimentary reports,“ Joe observed.
 “Or the specific reporting we needed when we needed it.”

-Solution: Inzwa Made it Simple
+Inzwa Made Vibration Monitoring Simple

 He installed three Inzwa Veva III devices at strategic locations on site prior to and during the pile driving phase of construction – a critical phase, given that several abutting businesses (including the city’s new City Hall) had expressed significant concern over the potential for disruptive vibrations during this process.

 The Inzwa system was installed and monitoring baseline levels for approximately one month prior to the pile driving phase of the project.
 Once pile driving commenced, Fenagh experienced no issues in the vibration monitoring or reporting, and Francisco was able to monitor the vibration levels directly for their client, in real time, easily and quickly generating and distributing the reporting needed to all stakeholders.
-“Our ability to closely monitor the activity, get reports out quickly, and answer any questions that come up in real time, is critical to the success of this project,” he said.
+“Our ability to closely monitor the activity, get reports out quickly, and answer any questions that come up in real time is critical to the success of this project,” he said.